No [CII] or dust detection in two Little Red Dots at z$_{\rm spec}$ > 7: Data and sample

 \section{Data and sample}

 The two sources ID9094 ($\alpha$, $\delta$ [J2000] = 189.019240, 62.243531) at $z_{\rm spec}=7.0388\pm0.0001$ and ID2756 ($\alpha$, $\delta$ [J2000] = 189.083488, 62.202579) at $z_{\rm spec}=7.1883\pm0.0001$ are located in the GOODS-N field, and were first discovered in the JWST FRESCO survey \citep{Oesch2023} and reported in \cite{Xiao2024}.
-They have a red color of F182M $-$ F444W $>$ 1.5 mag and faint F182M $>$ 26.4 mag.
+They have red colors (F182M $-$ F444W $>$ 1.5 mag) and are faint in the F182M band (F182M $>$ 26.4 mag).
 As such, they were selected as optically faint dusty galaxy candidates, with high inferred stellar masses.
-With the broad H$\beta$ emission line, ``v-shape" colors, and compact morphology in F444W, we now confirm that they are, in fact, LRDs (see details in Sect.~\ref{Sec: lrd}).
+In this study, based on their broad H$\beta$ emission line, ``v-shape" colors, and compact morphology in F444W, we now identify both sources as LRDs, following commonly used criteria (e.g., \citealt{Matthee2024, Labbe2025, Greene2024, Kokorev2024, Kocevski2025}; see details in Sect.~\ref{Sec: lrd}).